 First you catch a glimpse of a mere wisp of movement out of the corner of your eye.
 You swipe at it, but hit only air as the tiny predator deftly evades your hand and disappears.
 Then comes the high-pitch buzzing in your ear.
 Over and over you attempt to swat it away.
 Sadly, your efforts are all in vain.
 Before you know it, you’re covered in pink, swollen, itchy bites.

 Of all of the pests that arrive with the warmer weather of spring and summer, there are few as annoying and persistent as the infamous mosquito.
-Before you reach for that tube of hydro-cortisone steroid cream to sooth your discomfort, try out one or two of the following 12 all-natural home remedies to relieve the itch and inflammation of mosquito bites.
+Before you reach for that tube of hydrocortisone steroid cream to soothe your discomfort, try out one or two of the following fifteen all-natural home remedies to relieve the itch and inflammation of mosquito bites.